Course Descriptions

 E-discovery - LAWS 6170

-Exposes students to the legal and practical challenges presented by e-discovery and how electronically stored information shapes litigation and the pretrial process.
-The progression of class topics will roughly parallel the pretrial process, starting with the challenges of electronically stored information that exist even before the litigation commences.
-Students will leave with an understanding of how electronically stored information can impact or be incorporated into an overall discovery strategy and how such issues complicate a lawyer’s ethical and professional obligations.
+Exposes students to the legal and practical challenges presented by E-discovery and how electronically stored information shapes litigation and the pretrial process.
+Students gain an understanding of how electronically stored information can impact an overall discovery strategy and how this complicates a lawyer's ethical and professional obligations.
+1-2 credits, letter graded.

 Economic Analysis of Law - LAWS 6318

-Introduces the basic elements of economic theory and their application to legal problems.
-Emphasizes demand and utility, cost, and optimality.
+Introduces the basic elements of economic theory and emphasizes demand and utility, cost and optimality.
+3 credits, letter graded.

 Education Law - LAWS 7055